hav4ik/hav4ik.github.io/articles/_drafts/2023-08-01-learning-to-rank.md

 32. Aman Agarwal, Xuanhui Wang, Cheng Li, Mike Bendersky, Marc Najork. ["Addressing Trust Bias for Unbiased Learning-to-Rank."][agarwal_trust_2019] In *Proceedings of the 2019 World Wide Web Conference* (WWW'19).

+33. Ali Vardasbi, Harrie Oosterhuis, and Maarten de Rijke. ["When Inverse Propensity Scoring does not Work: Affine Corrections for Unbiased Learning to Rank."][affine_correction] In *Proceedings of the 29th ACM International Conference on Information and Knowledge Management* (CIKM), 2020.

 [burges-ranknet]: https://www.microsoft.com/en-us/research/publication/learning-to-rank-using-gradient-descent/